jollytoad/deno_http_fns/docs/getting-started.md

 ## Filesystem based routing

-This is completely optional, you can manually construct a router if you want to.
+This is completely optional when using `@http` functions, you can manually construct a router if you want to, and you can mix fs routing and manual routes if you need to.

 I like to put all my routes under `app/routes`: